US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 1. Find the Right Banking and Financial Help

-The IRS requires foreign banks to provide information on accounts held by Americans.
+The IRS requires foreign banks to provide information on accounts held by Americans, and the vast majority comply with the IRS’s demands.
 This requirement is to curtail tax fraud, as some individuals might attempt to hide money in offshore bank accounts.

 Unfortunately, some foreign banks prefer to avoid doing business with American expatriates.
 Before you open your business, you’ll need to locate a bank that does business with expatriates and also offers the right combination of business services to help you maintain and grow your company.